APS-Networks/APS-One-touch/ReadMe.md

 ## How to run

 - Install dependency packages :
-  - sudo apt install python3 (if not already installed)
+  - `sudo apt install python3` (if not already installed)
-  - sudo apt install python (python2.7 if not already installed, used by p4studio_build.py)
+  - `sudo apt install python` (python2.7 if not already installed, used by p4studio_build.py)
-  - sudo apt-get install libusb-1.0-0-dev (required for BSP compilation)
+  - `sudo apt-get install libusb-1.0-0-dev` (required for BSP compilation)
-  - sudo apt-get install libcurl4-openssl-dev (required for BSP compilation)
+  - `sudo apt-get install libcurl4-openssl-dev` (required for BSP compilation)
-  - sudo apt install i2c-tools
+  - `sudo apt install i2c-tools`
 - Start installation :
-  - python3 InstallAPS.py <optional - abs path to settings file>
+  - `python3 InstallAPS.py <optional - abs path to settings file>`
-- Also, if dependencies for a specific profile are already installed you can directly run the respective installation script for that profile. e.g. You can directly trigger SAL installation by executing 'python3 sal.py <optional - abs path to settings file>', in case dependencies SDE and BSP are already installed, This save user from giving inputs for dependencies.
+- Also, if dependencies for a specific profile are already installed you can directly run the respective installation script for that profile. e.g. You can directly trigger SAL installation by executing `python3 sal.py <optional - abs path to settings file>`, in case dependencies SDE and BSP are already installed, This save user from giving inputs for dependencies.

 ## Recommendations